keaganfrr-03/online_bakery_marketplace_v1/README.md

 12. Create local admin user: python manage.py createsuperuser
 13. Start the app server: python manage.py runserver
 14. Enter admin name, password  and email
+15. Register for a demo account on https://dashboard.stripe.com/
+16. Open Developers--> API keys --> copy and paste into the .env file the Publishable key and Secret key

 Main app page will be accessed in browser on http://localhost:8000 Django/system dashboard is accessed on http://localhost:8000/admin